 A majority of the studies detailed some of the expected team roles and responsibilities (see Table 2), and those that mentioned the need for a coordinator saw that individual as being responsible overall for board management and accountability and for individual meeting presentations and procedures (18,29,32,35,39,42,48,49).
 The responsibilities described included those that were specific to the coordinator or that could be delegated to other core members or associated support staff.
-The tasks detailed related to 1) the preliminary organization required for each meeting; 2) the selection of patient cases for review and the preparation of all associated up-to-date histories, radiographic imaging, and pathology slides; 3) the presentation of the cases and other information; 4) the documenting of all meeting activity and recommendations; 5) the post-meeting follow-up activities; 6) the maintaining of all related databases; and 7) ensuring the fulfillment of the educational (33,34) and research commitments of the MCC.
+The tasks detailed related to 1) the preliminary organization required for each meeting; 2) the selection of patient cases for review and the preparation of all associated up-to-date histories, radiographic imaging, and pathology slides; 3) the presentations; 5) the post-meeting follow-up activities; 6) the maintaining of all related databases; and 7) ensuring the fulfillment of the educational (33,34) and research commitments of the MCC.